Curriculum Vitae

 ARTICLES

-“An Arab Room With a View: William Burges at Cardiff Castle”, 19: Interdisciplinary Studies in the Long Nineteenth-Century (forthcoming 2024).
+Manica, Katrina-Eve N. “An Arab Room With a View: William Burges at Cardiff Castle”, 19: Interdisciplinary Studies in the Long Nineteenth-Century (Accepted: forthcoming 2025).

 Manica, Katrina.
 “A Touch of Empire: Joseph E. Boehm’s Monument to Charles George Gordon (c.1887-1889).”
 The Journal of Victorian Culture (2022). https://doi.org/10.1093/jvcult/vcac028